Doden1963/pear-inspired-noise-experiment/README.md

 ## 📊 Example Results

 This section shows selected visualizations from experimental runs.
-All plots are generated directly from recorded data and can be reproduced from the files in the `/data` folder.
+All plots are generated directly from recorded data and can be reproduced from the file in the `/data/logs` folder.

 ---